kopia/kopia/site/content/docs/Getting started/_index.md

 ## Installation

-Kopia is distributed as a single binary called `kopia` (except on Windows, where it's called `kopia.exe`).
+Kopia is distributed as a single command-line (CLI) binary called `kopia`.

 To install it follow the [Installation Guide](../installation/).

+## Kopia UI

+If you prefer a graphical user interface,
+Kopia comes with a user-friendly desktop app for Windows, macOS, and Linux called `KopiaUI`which runs in the background and allows you to create snapshots, define policies and restore files quickly.
+More advanced features require the use of the CLI tool.

+The Kopia UI is new and experimental.
+See the tutorial on Youtube:

+{{< youtube sHJjSpasWIo >}}

 ## Setting Up Repository